samfitgen/trgen/docs/Full_Distance_Triathlon_Build-Low_Volume.md

 # Trainer Road Plan: Full Distance Triathlon Build - Low Volume

+> In what amounts to as much a battle of will as one of physical capability,
+> ultra-distance triathletes have to demonstrate exceedingly high levels of
+> fitness & mental fortitude.
+These Build blocks will address both via longer,
+> slightly less intense, but no less challenging workloads.

 ## Week 1

 > _Tuesday_   **Ramp Test**  With 12 weeks of base work in your legs, it's time